 cat 1.mp3 2.mp3 3.mp3 > temp.mp3 && xmpgedit temp.mp3

 Do not resync the files if you’re going to post-process them this way: fResync would remove at least one boundary frame on each file, while other tools could also insert extra empty frames to silence the decoder!

 The -M flag supported by both fIcy and fPls accepts a time specification in seconds, HH:MM or N minutes/hours/days.
-Time starts just after the connection has been established, but without counting further delays.
 Also beware that -M specified in fPls means cumulative recording time (time accumulates across retries/timeouts), while -M specified in fIcy means single stream recording time (recording stops at the first error or when the specified time has elapsed).

 Most online radio stations tend to put banners in the title that will be shown in the player, and eventually result in the filename.
 To overcome to this (and more), fIcy offers the possibility to rewrite each title through a normal sed script via the “-fF” flags.
 A real sed coprocess is used along the execution so all of sed’s power is available, but some limitations apply:

 You can actually use any executable that works as a stream editor by specifying the path with ‘-C’.
 The executable must support the ‘-e’ (inline expression) and ‘-f’ (script file) flags or, at least, ignore them.
 This allows for any script or custom executable to be used when a “sed” script is considered inadequate.